Delexoo/Capes-PLUSPLUS/README.md

-Get access to the most iconic capes and more here!
+Get access to the most iconic MINECRAFT capes and more here!

 # UPDATE 1.8!!